Dylan Carlson Player Props: Cardinals vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.85 team ERA ranks fifth across all MLB pitching staffs.
+- The Twins have the eighth-ranked team ERA across all league pitching staffs (3.88).

 © 2023 Data Skrive.
 All rights reserved.